 Higher brand awareness means that customers are more likely to use your brand because they’re more familiar with your product or service.
 It also helps non-profit organizations expand their reach and achieve their goals quicker.

 As search engine algorithms become better and smarter, companies need to find smart and effective ways to deal with the algorithms and place their brand higher and higher in terms of search rankings online.

-Let’s look at an example of this by eCommerce platform BigCommerce.
+Let’s look at an example of this by eCommerce platform, BigCommerce.

 I did a simple Google search using the term eCommerce platform.